TRANSFORMING PUBLIC SAFETY

 • During the 2021 legislative session, the General Assembly passed historic police reforms, including mandating a Police Accountability Board (PAB) in each local jurisdiction.

-• While a step in the right direction, PABs lack independent investigatory and subpoena powers, meaning they can neither appropriately assess complaints and their outcomes, nor issue subpoenas to draw accurate conclusions.
-This leaves them reliant on internal investigations done by the very police department they are supposed to be holding accountable
+• While a step in the right direction, PABs lack independent investigatory and subpoena powers.
+Clarification is needed to ensure local jurisdictions have the ability to grant PABs these powers so that they are not reliant on investigations done by the police they are supposed to be holding accountable.

-• Reduce Unnecessary Police Interactions – Ban Odor Searches (SB51/HB1071):
+• Reduce Unnecessary Police Interactions – Ban Cannabis Odor Searches (SB51/HB1071):

 • While police are required to obtain a search warrant before conducting a search, the smell of cannabis is used as an exception to this constitutional right.
 Within the last few years, officers in several states were found to have lied about smelling cannabis, which is legal in Maryland, before conducting a search.